kartikeytewari/identity-reconciliation/README.md

 # Identity Reconciliation

-- Web API for identity reconciliation in customer databases.
-Customer's often use mutiple accounts for placing orders on a single web service.
+- Customer's often use mutiple accounts for placing orders on a single web service.
 This generates siloed data for customer-aware recommendation engines.
 The API detect's and maintain's customer data, and reconciles such profiles based on contact information.

 ## Tech Stack:
 - Python3